Nationalism: Germany

 In the German states west of Prussia, Napoleon abolished many of the old or medieval relics, such as dissolving the Holy Roman Empire in 1806.
 He imposed rational legal systems and demonstrated how dramatic changes were possible.
 His organization of the Confederation of the Rhine in 1806 promoted a feeling of nationalism.

 Nationalists sought to encompass masculinity in their quest for strength and unity.
 It was Prussian chancellor Otto von Bismarck who achieved German unification through a series of highly successful short wars against Denmark, Austria and France which thrilled the pan-German nationalists in the smaller German states.
 They fought in his wars and eagerly joined the new German Empire, which Bismarck ran as a force for balance and peace in Europe after 1871.

 In the 19th century, German nationalism was promoted by Hegelian-oriented academic historians who saw Prussia as the true carrier of the German spirit, and the power of the state as the ultimate goal of nationalism.
 The three main historians were Johann Gustav Droysen (1808–1884), Heinrich von Sybel (1817–1895) and Heinrich von Treitschke (1834–1896).
 Droysen moved from liberalism to an intense nationalism that celebrated Prussian Protestantism, efficiency, progress, and reform, in striking contrast to Austrian Catholicism, impotency and backwardness.
 He idealized the Hohenzollern kings of Prussia.
 His large-scale History of Prussian Politics (14 vol 1855–1886) was foundational for nationalistic students and scholars.
 Von Sybel founded and edited the leading academic history journal, Historische Zeitschrift and as the director of the Prussian state archives published massive compilations that were devoured by scholars of nationalism.

 The most influential of the German nationalist historians, was Treitschke who had an enormous influence on elite students at Heidelberg and Berlin universities.
 Treitschke vehemently attacked parliamentarianism, socialism, pacifism, the English, the French, the Jews, and the internationalists.
 The core of his message was the need for a strong, unified state—a unified Germany under Prussian supervision.
 "It is the highest duty of the State to increase its power," he stated.
 Although he was a descendant of a Czech family, he considered himself not Slavic but German: "I am 1000 times more the patriot than a professor."

-German nationalism, expressed through the ideology of National Socialism, may also be understood as trans-national in nature.
-This aspect was primarily advocated by Adolf Hitler, who later became the leader of the National Socialist Party.
+German nationalism, expressed through the ideology of Nazism, may also be understood as trans-national in nature.
+This aspect was primarily advocated by Adolf Hitler, who later became the leader of the Nazi Party.
 This party was devoted to what they identified as an Aryan race, residing in various European countries, but sometime mixed with alien elements such as Jews.